Cumulants asymptotics for the zeros counting measure of real Gaussian processes: Basics and notations

 \section{Basics and notations}

 We define a few notations that will be of use and simplify the exposition.
-In following, $A$ is a finite set.
+In the following, $A$ is a non-empty finite set.
 The letter $a,b,\ldots$ denote elements of $A$.
 The letters $B,C,\ldots$ denote subset of $A$.
 The letters $\I,\J,\ldots$ denote subsets of the power set of $A$.
-The letters $\Cc$, $\mathsf{D}$, $\ldots$ denote multisets whose elements lie in $A$.